JanJaapKo/DysonPureLink/readme.md

 4. Set your MQTT server address and port to plugin settings

-##Credits
+## Credits

-based on info from the following sourcers: https://www.hackster.io/uladzislau-bayouski/merge-the-dyson-link-b763c3
+based on info from the following sources: https://www.hackster.io/uladzislau-bayouski/merge-the-dyson-link-b763c3